Arcadesys/studio.thearcades.me/src/blog/DoctorStrangeCodePart5.md

   allowfullscreen>
 </iframe>

 <small>*Try out this simulator to experience a simplified version of central vision loss.
-The blur follows your cursor to simulate how macular degeneration affects the central field of vision while peripheral vision remains intact.
-You can also <a href="/vision-simulator/dark-test.html?img=/img/cursorsample.jpg" target="_blank">try the dark mode version</a>.*</small>
+The blur follows your cursor to simulate how macular degeneration affects the central field of vision while peripheral vision remains intact.*</small>

 The reality of being a low-vision coder is that everything takes longer.
 Consider a simple everyday task like making a pot of tea: